 Rust Street began a partnership with Young Life Ministries in their mission to introduce college and high school students to Jesus, disciple them in faith, and minster to teen moms and their babies.

 Bryan Jarvis became the Director of Rust Street Ministries.
 The mission focus of Rust Street Ministries became Mark 1:40-42 … Give our neighbors the “touch of Jesus.”

 Bryan serves as Director of Rust Street Ministries.
 He began his work in June 2016.
 He grew up in Indianapolis Indiana, served in the United States Air Force and as a Minister for 22 years before working with Rust Street.

-Bryan has a son, Dylan who is a Freshman at Oklahoma Christian University.
+Bryan has a son, Dylan who is a Junior at Central Oklahoma University.
 He enjoys playing guitar and basketball.
 He worships with the Johnson Street Church of Christ.

 Janet is the Volunteer Coordinator/Administrative Asistant for Rust Street.
 She has served the ministry since 2012.
 She is married to Mike Branham and they have two children, Loree, Gary and his wife Phoebe and two granddaughters, Payton and Paysley.